Arthur Lazarus Jr.: Biography

 Arthur Lazarus was born August 30, 1926, in Brooklyn, New York and attended Poly Prep.
 He was graduated from Columbia University in 1946 and Yale Law School in 1949.
-At Columbia, he was editor of the Columbia Daily Spectator, although publication was not daily to conserve resources for the war.
+At Columbia, he was editor of the Columbia Daily Spectator, although publication was not daily to conserve resources for the war, and a member of the Philolexian Society.
 Future beat poet Allen Ginsberg was one of his roommates at Columbia.
 His entrance to the bar was, however, delayed by his conscientious objector status during the Korean War.
 Eventually he joined the Washington office of the law firm of Riegelman, Strasser, Schwarz & Spiegelberg (now known as Fried, Frank, Harris, Shriver & Jacobson) as an associate, where he worked with Felix S. Cohen, then the preëminent lawyer for Indian tribes.
 Lazarus and Richard Schifter took over the firm's Indian law practice when Cohen died in 1953 at the age of 46.

 In his first appearance before the Supreme Court, he represented the Tuscarora Nation in its unsuccessful attempt to stop eminent domain seizure of reservation land for a reservoir.
 Lazarus was also the attorney for the Seneca Nation in its fight against the Kinzua Dam and the Southern Tier Expressway.

 He was the final attorney of record in United States v.
 Sioux Nation of Indians, the longest-running case in American legal history, and the largest Indian claims judgment ever awarded against the United States.
 He was also responsible for drafting the Native Alaskans’ proposed version of the Alaska Native Claims Settlement Act.